 Repeated Warnings in the New Testament Ministry

-So now we come to Philippians 3 which is really the “peak” of Philippians when it comes to what Paul is talking about.
+So now we come to Philippians 3 which is really the “peak” of Philippians.
 Here we see Paul describing spiritual maturity.
 Philippians 3 is “Galatians” kind of language.
 It is freedom from the law kind of language.
-As grace people we should be attracted to this chapter!
+As “grace people” we should be attracted to this chapter!

 Php 3:1-2 Finally, my brethren, rejoice in the Lord.
 To write the same things to you, to me indeed is not grievous, but for you it is safe.
 (2) Beware of dogs, beware of evil workers, beware of the concision.

 Paul says he is writing to them about things that he has already told them about.
 He is repeating himself when he speaks of these things.
 It is not “grievous” for him to keep repeating these warnings.
 It is for the safety of the Church.
 He is going to warn to beware of “dogs, evil workers and the concision”.
 It would be interesting to go through and collect all the scriptures where Paul is warning about some kind of counterfeit of the real thing for the safety of the saints.

 So many people are not familiar with the epistles.
 They know a few verses.
 For example, if you speak about Philippians you might say “in nothing be anxious” or “my God shall supply your needs.”
 Or from Romans, people might know “the wages of sin is death, but the gift of God is eternal life through Jesus Christ our Lord.”
 That is unfortunately level of acquaintance most people have of these books; a few memorized verses.
 So, when they hear you issuing repetitive warnings about certain things, they respond with “why are you attacking those people?
 Enough is enough!”

 Paul says, “I’m going to keep repeating it”.
 When he had the last meeting with the elders of Ephesus, he wept with them and reminded them that he had warned them for three years, every person individually, night and day with tears!